-The current pay rates for new appointees to these Chief Officer pay ranges, can be viewed here.
-The senior pay group covers posts in the top three tiers of the Council; that is, the Chief Executive, Directors and Heads of Service.
+Any increase to the senior pay group pay scale is locally negotiated on an annual basis.
+This covers posts in the top three tiers of the Council; that is, the Chief Executive, Monitoring Officer, Directors and Heads of Service.

 4.2 Additional elements of remuneration